10 Expensive Wines With Their Affordable Alternatives

 Affordable Alternative: Rushrose GSM – $24.99

-The prisoner wine is a popular amongst many.
-Thankfully its popularity has allowed many to produce a similar tasting bottle.
-The Rushrose GSM provides a bold blend of reds and is 44% Grenache, 44% Syrah, and 12% Mourvedre.
+The Prisoner wine is extremely popular.
+Thankfully, that popularity has inspired many brands to produce wines similar Prisoner.
+The Rushrose GSM provides a bold blend of reds, with 44% Grenache, 44% Syrah, and 12% Mourvedre.
 Just like The Prisoner wines, it offers a full body and smooth taste.

 Cheaper Alternative: Grande Fleur de Lyeth Reserve – $18.99